GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Conclusion

 \section{Conclusion}

-In this paper, we propose GroupRAG, a cognitively inspired, group-aware retrieval and reasoning framework that explicitly models the internal structure of complex questions.
-By reformulating conventional Chain-of-Thought into a convergent reasoning net, GroupRAG enables inference to proceed from multiple grouped reasoning roots in parallel and eventually converge into a coherent global conclusion.
-GroupRAG allows retrieval and reasoning to be temporarily decoupled yet mutually reinforcing, with retrieval providing knowledge at an appropriate granularity and reasoning guiding the selection and integration of relevant information.
-Empirical evaluations on knowledge-intensive medical problems validate that GroupRAG outperforms representative RAG- and CoT-based methods.
+In this paper, we proposed GroupRAG, a cognitively inspired framework that models the internal structure of complex questions by organizing key information points into knowledge-driven groups and reformulating CoT into a convergent reasoning net over multiple grouped reasoning roots.
+By decoupling retrieval and reasoning and re-coupling them at the group level, GroupRAG enables fine-grained interaction between the two processes.
+Empirical evaluations on medical and legal QA demonstrate consistent gains over representative RAG- and CoT-based methods.
 Ultimately, this work highlights that explicitly modeling problem structure is a promising direction for robust real-world reasoning, beyond the mere extension of reasoning chains.